Microblading Precare ProcedureGeneral Considerations

 - You MUST be off Accutane for at least one year.
 NO EXCEPTIONS.

-• Do NOT book your appointment before any major events (vacation, social events, weddings, etc)
+- Do NOT book your appointment before any major events.
+For example vacation, social events, weddings, etc.

 - Come to the appointment with the look you would like to achieve (optional).